ibm-cloud-docs/codeengine/project.md

 You can find details about the project that is selected as the current context by using the  [`project current`](/docs/codeengine?topic=codeengine-cli#cli-project-current) command.

 ## Delete a project
 {: #delete-project}

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

+When you delete a project, it is soft deleted and can be restored within 7 days before it is permanently deleted.
+You can restore a soft deleted project by using the {{site.data.keyword.cloud_notm}} CLI [`ibmcloud resource reclamation-restore`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
+You must restore your project within 7 days or it is permanently deleted.
+For more information see, [Restoring deleted projects](#restore-softdelete-project).

+To delete a project so that it cannot be restored, use the `--hard` option on the `project delete` CLI command to specify to immediately delete the project.

+When you delete a project, any projects that are not permanently deleted count towards the maximum of 20 total projects that are allowed.
+{: tip}

 ### Deleting a project from the console
 {: #delete-project-console}

 To delete a project from the console, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, select the project that you want to delete, and click the delete icon.
 If you open a specific project, you can also delete the project from the Actions menu.

+When you delete a project from the console, the project is soft deleted and can be restored within 7 days before it is permanently deleted.
+The deleted project does not display from the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.

 ### Deleting a project with the CLI
 {: #delete-project-cli}

 To delete a project with the CLI, use the [`project delete`](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.
 You can optionally use the `-f` option to force the delete a project without confirmation.
+The following example soft deletes the `myproject` project,

 ```
-ibmcloud ce project delete --name PROJECT_NAME -f
+ibmcloud ce project delete --name myproject -f
 ```
 {: pre}